odbol/genkit/samples/js-schoolAgent/README.md

 For example, when the RoutingAgent sees a grade-related query, it needs to know from the GradesAgent's description that it can handle grade lookups, even though it can't directly see the `getRecentGrades` tool.

+Specialized agents also has access to the RoutingAgent as a tool, so it can hop back to the main routing agent if the user has a different inquiry.

 This architectural pattern:

 - Maintains clear separation of concerns